Post three of three, in section For Teachers

 Healed

-The person no longer experiences a proliferation of energy, ideas or sense-making.
+The person no longer experiences a proliferation of energy, ideas, or sense-making.
 They feel mostly healthy in body and mind and have a stable paradigm.
-They don’t feel an overtly oppressive sense of shame around their experiences nor a strong attachment to them.
+They don’t feel an overtly oppressive sense of shame around their experiences or a strong attachment to them.
 They compartmentalise their experiences.
-They want to move on with their life, connect with people, be well and do meaningful things.
+They want to move on with their life, connect with people, be well, and do meaningful things.

 The person has healed from the psychosis experience.